iabhijith/subnetwork_inference/blogpost.md

 Neural networks (NNs) are universal function approximators [Cybenko, 1989; Hornik et al., 1989].
 Recently, Deep Neural Networks (DNNs) in particular have achieved tremendous success in learning and generalizing complex patterns and relationships in the data ranging from computer vision to natural language.
 Yet they are prone to overfitting and are often overconfident in their predictions [Guo et al., 2017].
 Uncertainty can be braodly classified into two categories - epistemic and aleatoric uncertainity.
 While aleatoric uncertainity is because of the noise in the data, epistemic uncertainty is caused by lack of data or distributional shift in the data.
 Bayesian deep learning (BDL) provides a principled framework to address epistemic uncertainity in neural networks.
 Additionally, bayesian deep learning also provides a way to incorporate prior knowledge into the model, systematically tune the hyperparameters and also help in addressing the problem of catastrophic forgetting [Kirkpatrick et al., 2016] in continual learning.

 Inspite of the theoretical advantages as mentioned above, bayesian deep learning has not been widely adopted in practice especially because of the computational challenges in estimating the posterior distribution of the parameters.
 In this context, the paper [Bayesian Deep Learning via Subnetwork Inference](https://arxiv.org/abs/2007.06823) by Daxberger et. al, 2021 [2] proposes a simple and cost-effective method to approximate the posterior distribution of the parameters by infering over a subset of network parameters instead of the full network parameters.
 They empirically show that subnetwork inference achieves considerable results on a variety of datasets.
-In this blogpost, we will mainly discuss the contributions of the paper by Daxberger et. al, 2021 [2] with a special emphasis on their subnetwork select strategy based on Wasserstein distance.
+In this blogpost, we will mainly discuss the contributions of the paper by Daxberger et. al, 2021 [2] with a special emphasis on their subnetwork select strategy based on Wasserstein distance [Givens et al., 1984].
 Starting with a brief background on bayesian deep learning, we will introduce various popular methods available for estimating the posterior distribution of the parameters, their advantages and disadvantages followed by a detailed exposition of the subnetwork inference method.
 Finally, we will discuss two new subnetwork selection strategies that we propose as an extension and do a comparative analysis of their performance on various datasets.

 ## Background